yumminhuang/yumminhuang.github.io/content/How to remove all .pyc files from a project.md

 Category: Linux
 Tags: Linux, Shell

 I am a paranoid guy.
 I like to delete all "useless" files.
-I want to clean up my project repository today.
+Today, I want to clean up my project repository.
 There are lots of `.pyc` files.
 And I found this command, which is very convenient to batch delete files in a directory.

 	:::bash
 	find . -name "*.pyc" -exec rm -rf {} \;
+	OR
+	find . -name "*.pyc" -delete;

 I can also delete all `*.class` files for Java project and `.o` files for C project in this way.